iandailis/Palettizer/README.md

 # How to use:

-1) Download Python (developed on 3.11.1 for Windows 10, but other configurations should also work)
+1) Download Python (developed on 3.11.1 for Windows 10, but other configurations should also work).
 2) Open a terminal.
 For Windows, use powershell.
-3) Get all the required libraries by running ```pip install -r requirements.txt```
+3) Get all the required libraries by running ```pip install -r requirements.txt```.
+A virtual environment is recommended here but not required.
-2) Run ```python main.py```
+4) Run ```python main.py```
-3) Follow the instructions in the terminal.
+5) Follow the instructions in the terminal.
 There are two provided images to try out.
-4) Look at the generated output image in the generated folder and decide if the settings were good enough.
+6) Look at the generated output image in the generated folder and decide if the settings were good enough.
-5) Put the generated folder into your main project directory and add the three sv files to your project.
+7) Put the generated folder into your main project directory.
-6) Instantiate the <picture_name>_mapper module

 # Things to note: